 Ready for a quick and easy breakfast?
-Who isn’t!
-Overnight oats are a popular go to but have you tried Kefir Overnight Oats?
-Similar idea just using kefir and so delicious!
-You only need three ingredients: old fashioned oats, kefir and frozen fruit.
+I got a 3 ingredient breakfast recipe you can meal prep: Kefir Overnight Oats.
+All you need is old fashioned oats, kefir and frozen fruit.

 You can use kefir in so many ways!
 Create a dressing with it, smoothies, breakfast bowls, even bake with it!
 But today's recipe is using oats.
 If you like traditional oatmeal, I think you'll enjoy this spin on a classic breakfast!

-The simplest recipe version of kefir overnight oats requires just two ingredients: kefir and old fashioned oats.
+The simplest recipe version of this kefir breakfast bowl requires just two ingredients: kefir and old fashioned oats.
 You can use store-bought kefir or make your own homemade batch.
-You’ll need a 1:2 ratio of oats to kefir, so 1/2 cup oats and 1 cup kefir are perfect for one serving.
+You'll need a 1:2 ratio of oats to kefir, so ½ cup oats and 1 cup kefir are perfect for one serving.

 Topping the overnight oats with frozen fruit is an easy way to add natural sweetness.
 The frozen fruit will defrost by the time you eat it in the morning, so it works well with meal prep!